ma-ji/css/docs/prerequisites.md

 The class is Python based, but you can use R or any other programming language as long as you can complete the assignments and final project.
 R has its own advantages for sure, but I personally recommend Python because most of the state-of-the-art NLP implementations are in Python.
 Example Python packages used in this course: Pandas, Requests, regular expression, NetworkX, NLTK, TensorFlow, Keras, Transformers, and Gensim, etc.

 <ins>Programming is an essential part of this course but not the purpose and will not be taught in this class.</ins> You are expected to have an intermediate to advanced level of programming skills before entering the class.
-At the minimum, you need to pass the following courses before registering this course (or you are confident that these modules are too easy; contact instructor for a free DataCamp license):
+At the minimum, you need to pass the following courses before registering this course (or you are confident that these modules are too easy; [join the learning group](https://uta-css.slack.com) to obtain a free DataCamp license):

 ### Required fundamentals (no particular order)